Pei Xian: Early life and career

-Pei Xian was from the famous Pei clan of Hedong as the son of Prefect of the Palace Writers, Pei Kai (died 291).
+Pei Xian was from the famous Pei clan of Hedong as the son of Prefect of the Palace Writers, Pei Kai (237-291); (Note: Pei Kai's brother Pei Kang was an ancestor of Pei Songzhi.) his cousins included Princess Pei, the wife of Sima Yue, and Pei Xia (裴遐), maternal grandfather of Du Lingyang, empress of Emperor Cheng of Jin.
 He was described as intelligent from a young age and liked to associate himself with chivalrous men.
 When he was 20 years old, he decided to change his ways and devoted himself to Confucianism.
-He did not leave his hometown for many years and during this time, he met the scholars, Xie Kun and Yu Ai, who both who praised him for his talents and character, even stating that he surpassed his own father.
+He did not leave his hometown for many years and during this time, he met the scholars Xie Kun (谢鲲; 281 - 10 Jan 324; (Note: Xie Kun's epitaph indicated that he died on the 28th day of the 11th month of the 1st year of the Taining era of the reign of Emperor Ming of Jin, while his biography in vol.49 of Jin Shu recorded that he was 43 (by East Asian reckoning) when he died.) father of Xie Shang) and Yu Ai (庾敳; 262 - 5 May 311), (Note: Yu Ai's biography in vol.50 of Jin Shu recorded that he was 50 (by East Asian reckoning) when he was killed together with Wang Yan.
+He was also a cousin of Yu Chen (father of Yu Liang).) who both who praised him for his talents and character, even stating that he surpassed his own father.

 Pei Xian eventually entered the Western Jin government as the Resident Instructor of the Eastern Palace, as well as a Palace Attendant and Gentleman of the Imperial Secretariat of the Yellow Gate.
 The Prince of Donghai and regent, Sima Yue, was married to his cousin, Princess Pei (daughter of Pei Kang, elder brother of Pei Kai).
 He later appointed Pei Xian the Inspector of Yu province and the General of the Household Gentlemen of the North.